metu-balance/imbalance-baselines/README.md

 * Print messages should be timestamped and logged in a file.
 * Epoch times should be measured.
 * Evaluation on test or validation sets should be able to be run every few epochs.
+* `tqdm` module may be utilized to track the progress better.

 # License
 This program is licensed under Apache License 2.0.
 See the `LICENSE` file for details.